 - Although the Patent limited the lord’s power over serfs, the noble landowners often circumvented the law and continued to exercise considerable administrative and sometimes judicial authority over the peasants.

-- Throughout the early 19th century, the gentry often increased the demands for robot / corvée (compulsory labor service) and other exploitation, especially since Bukovina was administratively joined to the Kingdom of Galicia and Lodomeria (known for its intense exploitation of the peasantry).
+- Throughout the early 19th century, the lords gradually increased the demands for uncompensated labour (Hungarian: robot, French: corvée) and other exploitation, especially in Bukovina as it was administratively joined to the Kingdom of Galicia and Lodomeria which known for its intense exploitation of the peasantry.

 Village of Liteny, Duchy of Bukovina, Austrian Empire